Coronavirus sows doubt over corporate acquirers coming through

 Behren said the median annualized return in the deal price spreads he tracks has jumped from single percentage points to 25%.

-Shares of U.S. jewelry chain Tiffany & Co ended trading on Tuesday at a 14% discount to the $135 per share all-cash deal price at which it agreed to sell itself to France’s LVMH in November.
-The stock was hovering at a 1% discount from the time of the deal announcement till earlier this month, offering one of the tighter spreads in merger arbitrage.
+Shares of U.S. jewelry chain Tiffany & Co (TIF.N) ended trading on Tuesday at a 14% discount to the $135-per-share all-cash deal price at which it agreed to sell itself to France’s LVMH (LVMH.PA) in November.
+The stock was hovering at a 1% discount from the time of the deal announcement until earlier this month, offering one of the tighter spreads in merger arbitrage.

-Behren said the blow-out of the spread reflected investor fears that LVMH will get cold feet about the deal, as the coronavirus pandemic weighs on consumer spending.
-Tiffany said on Tuesday it would temporarily close several stores, including its Fifth Avenue flagship store in New York, in an effort to contain the spread of coronavirus.
+Behren said the blowout of the spread reflected investor fears that LVMH will get cold feet about the deal, as the pandemic weighs on consumer spending.
+Tiffany said on Tuesday it would temporarily close several stores, including its storied flagship store on New York’s Fifth Avenue, in an effort to contain the spread of coronavirus.

-Other deals whose spreads soared this month include U.S. drugmaker AbbVie Inc’s $63 billion acquisition of Botox-maker Allergan Plc, private equity firm Apollo Global Management Inc’s $6 billion leveraged buyout of U.S. information technology equipment Tch Data Corp, and buyout firm Blackstone Group Inc’s $6.3 billion takeover of U.S. energy pipeline operator Tallgrass Energy LP.
+Other deals whose spreads soared this month include U.S. drugmaker AbbVie Inc’s (ABBV.N) $63 billion acquisition of Botox maker Allergan Plc (AGN.N), private equity firm Apollo Global Management Inc’s $6 billion leveraged buyout of U.S. information technology equipment Tech Data Corp (TECD.O), and buyout firm Blackstone Group Inc’s (BX.N) $6.3 billion takeover of U.S. energy pipeline operator Tallgrass Energy LP (TGE.N).

+Blackstone spokeswoman Paula Chirhart said the private equity firm was working with Tallgrass to prepare for a special meeting of Tallgrass shareholders on April 16 to vote on the deal, and that it would continue to comply with its obligations under the merger agreement.

 The shares ended trading on Tuesday at a 45% discount to the deal price, as casinos across the United States are either forced or encouraged to shut down to contain the spread of the virus.